In charge of sustainaible mobility studies,

 What is your job?

-I am currently in charge of sustainable mobility studies within the 2DI group entity, in charge of innovation, digital and new services.
+I am now a research officer in sustainable mobility within the Sustainability Group department.
 I work on the development of SYSTRA’s business and expertise on these subjects.

 I’ve always been attracted to the world of transport.
 It improves connectivity and accessibility and is a lever for socioeconomic development.
 I began my studies in Morocco by training as a Civil Engineer at the Hassania School.
 When I joined the ‘Ecole des Ponts et Chaussées’ via a double degree programme, I reoriented myself towards an engineering curriculum focused on mobility, transport and infrastructure.
 During this course, I did several internships, including one at an international development institution where I was able to observe various transport projects throughout their lifecycles.
 These experiences were very enriching and allowed me to better define my professional project.
 So, I joined SYSTRA to develop my skills in transport while responding to socio-environmental and technological challenges.